dgaydukov/cert-aws/sa/files/sa.md

     * create site-to-site vpn for each site but with same virtual gateway (many CGW to single VPG) Note that IPSec operates on network layer of osi, so it provide protection/encryption for data in transit, yet source/destination may not be aware of IPSec, so it doesn't provide end-to-end protection.
 VPG (virtual private gateway) terminate IPSec connection and from there on traffic goes unencrypted.
 CGW (Customer Gateway) - to configure vpn, you have to create customer gateway in your on-premise, and then you have to notify aws about this.
-So from aws side it's just a way to notify aws about your customer gateway.
+So from aws side it's just a way to notify aws about your customer gateway device.
 You have to supply static IP of your real customer gateway, if CGW behind NAT, you can use IP address of NAT.
 For dynamic routing - you have to provide BGP ASN, for static - it provided by default.
 Client VPN endpoint - allows end users to access aws network over TLS.
 Target network (vpc subnet) - network that you associate with VPN endpoint, so end users can access it.
 You create vpn endpoint, associate it with target network and distribute vpn config file with end users.
 End user download openVpn and using your config connect to vpc.
 When you create client vpn you can enable split-tunnel.
-There are 3 ways for authentication for client vpn
+There are 3 ways for authentication for client vpn:
 * AWS Directory Service - your users in AD can just use vpn and be automatically authenticated cause they use AD
 * Certificate-based authentication
 * Federated Authentication using SAML-2.0
 You can connect vpc to on-premise using Hardware VPN connection via the virtual private gateway.
 There are 2 types of Site-to-Site VPN connections
 * statically routed VPN connection
 * dynamically-routed VPN connection
-Aws supports Phase 1 and Phase 2 of Diffie-Hellman groups.
-Accelerated Site-to-Site VPN - achieve faster package delivery by using not public internet but aws global network (so packet goes to closest aws region datacenter and from there goes to desired aws region inside fast aws global network).
+Aws supports Phase 1 and Phase 2 of Diffie-Hellman groups Accelerated Site-to-Site VPN - achieve faster package delivery by using not public internet but aws global network (so packet goes to closest aws region datacenter and from there goes to desired aws region inside fast aws global network).
 You can create certs.
 Don't forget to set Common Name (e.g. server FQDN or YOUR name) => it's domain name
 ```
-1. Generate the CA:
+1. Generate the CA (This creates two files: the CA file "ca.pem" and its private key "privkey.pem".):
 openssl req -out ca.pem -new -x509
-(This creates two files: the CA file "ca.pem" and its private key "privkey.pem".)

 2. Create a serial file:
 echo "00" > serial.srl